Vincibean/config-talk/slides/06-fail-fast/06-04-useless-option.md

-We are delaing with 'Option'
+We are dealing with 'Option'

 But do we really need them, here?